Running on the Tips of the Toes

+Then I offered my hand in friendship, which, to his credit, he shook.
+He apologized for yelling at me.
 I decided to stop saying Fuck and be nice for a change; so I said, “It’s fine.
 We’re men.
 Sometimes shouting at each other is how we talk.”

 Jump from Sandy, OR to San Jose, California.
 When I ran barefoot in Willow Glen, I did get a few quizzical stares, but no one said anything negative.
 The expressions conveyed puzzlement rather than objection.
 It wasn’t as if my being barefoot was like spitting chewed up walnuts in their faces.
 The few Californians who did speak to me while I ran barefoot said things like, “Right on Brother!” or “You’re hardcore!” or “That’s cool!”

 This verbal fight wasn’t the first time I’ve had to deal with idiots saying stupid shit in Sandy.